adamedx/autographps-sdk/ROADMAP.md

 * Make ggl alias First for newest and Last for oldest
 * Rename Get-GraphToken to Get-GraphAccessToken
 * Make Register-GraphApplication use the formatting for service principal
+* Remove publisherdomain from serviceprincipal output as the property does not exist

 ### Postponed